-Logansport Golf Club in Logansport, Indiana, (near Kokomo) brings to mind the dozens of small, hidden parkland golf courses one stumbles across in Scotland.
+LOGANSPORT, Ind. -- Logansport Golf Club brings to mind the dozens of small, hidden parkland golf courses one stumbles across in Scotland.

 Slicers will be bedeviled by dense woods, pesky ponds and a few OBs on the right side of many holes throughout the course.
 Hookers will generally catch far more breaks.

-Logansport Golf Club plays to a par of 71 and measures only 6,048 from the tips.
+Logansport Golf Club, which is located about a half hour northwest of Kokomo, plays to a par of 71 and measures only 6,048 from the tips.
 Playing from the 5,689 offers several chances for big hitters to try to drive the green.
-The layout is comfortably walkable, but even with cart, green fees top out at a paltry $27.

 One of the most memorable holes is the 514-yard, par-5 opener.
 From the tee box, the uninitiated will have trouble picking out the line.
 The right side of the fairway abuts a road, and the rocky Wabash is on the other side of that.
 The right side of the fairway is also guarded by a towering oak, and the fairway slides off around it to the right.